An irresistibly jubilant, iconic musical comedy that made Marilyn Monroe a star

 Tommy Noonan plays “Gus Esmond Jr.”, “Lorelei’s" nerdy fiancé, of whom she says "There's not another millionaire in the world with such a gentle disposition”.
 And the comedic Noonan is very funny in the role, always extracting a laugh from me when he first appears with his nerdy, mild manner.
 Russell told an interesting story that happened after Noonan first kissed Monroe during filming.
 A crew member asked him what it was like, to which he responded “I felt like I was being swallowed whole”.
 The sensitive Monroe overheard the remark, burst into tears, hid in her dressing room and wouldn’t come out.
 You’d never know there was any friction between them, as Noonan and Monroe create a playfully awkward chemistry grounded in mutual love, just right for “Gus” and “Lorelei”.

 The son of an Irish vaudeville comedian and a Scottish piano teacher, Washington-born Tommy Noonan began acting on the New York stage and started his own repertory company before serving in the US Navy during World War II.
-His film debut was an uncredited role in 1938's "Boys Town", and his next film appearance was seven years later in another uncredited role in 1945's "George White's Scandals”, which began his steady film career.
+His film debut was an uncredited role in 1938's "Boys Town", and his next film appearance was seven years later in another uncredited role in 1945's "George White's Scandals”, which began a steady film career.
 Though he starred in a few films in the late 1950s and early 1960s, Noonan is best known for his supporting roles, standouts being "Gentlemen Prefer Blondes” and as "Danny McGuire" in the 1954 version of "A Star is Born" opposite Judy Garland.
 He was part of a comedy duo with Peter Marshall, and the two appeared in nightclubs, TV, and in four films, including starring in 1959's "The Rookie".
-Noonan appeared in just over a dozen TV shows, including a stint as "Jolly Jackson" on a 1967 episode of “Batman”.
+He appeared in just over a dozen TV shows, including a stint as "Jolly Jackson" on a 1967 episode of “Batman”.
 His over 50 film credits also include "Adam's Rib", "Born to Kill", "Violent Saturday", "How to Be Very, Very Popular", "Trapped", "Girl Most Likely”, and “Promises, Promises".
 He was married twice.
 His older half brother was actor John Ireland (who you can read about in my "Red River" post), and the two appeared together in the 1949 film "I Shot Jesse James".
 Tommy Noonan died in 1968 of a brain tumor at the age of 46.

 Though onscreen briefly, George Winslow nearly steals every scene he's in as "Henry Spofford III”.
 He is perhaps the only actor ever to give Monroe a run for her money in grabbing attention.
 His deadpan delivery and inflection are simply hysterical, and the scene with him and Monroe by the porthole is certainly one of the film's highlights.